 - Check torsion spring tension and balance

-- Cables – check these are not worn or stretched
+- Check that cables are not worn or stretched

-- Roller health – is it properly lubricated and rolling in the tracks?
+- Check roller health – is it properly lubricated and rolling in the tracks?

 - Check the exterior vinyl weather trim – is it cracked or brittle?
 If yes, it may need to be replaced.